 Understanding Canine Rehabilitation

-- Why some "philosophies" and adherence to temperament tests have weak track records and fail to provide much reliability and validity.
+- Why many "philosophies" and adherence to temperament tests have weak track records and fail to provide much reliability and validity.

 - Scientific ways to assess behaviors based on more objective, quantifiable strategies.